cloudera-cemea/CDE_vHoL/README.md

 4. Notice the CDE Resource is now building the Python Virtual Environment.
 After a few minutes, the build will complete and you will be able to validate the libraries used.
 Validate that the "great-expectations" library was installed by searching for it.

+> [!NOTE]
+> The build **process may take a few minutes, proceed with the next steps** while the environment is building.
+You can come back later to verify that it has finished successfully.
+The final result should show the following:

 <img src="img/readme/cde_res_6.png" alt="image" width="800"/><br>

 To learn more about CDE Resources please visit [Using CDE Resources](https://docs.cloudera.com/data-engineering/cloud/use-resources/topics/cde-python-virtual-env.html) in the CDE Documentation.